polyglotdev/the-git-and-github-bootcamp/README.md

 The is a book called Pro Git that is available for free online.
 It is a great resource for learning Git.
 You can find it [here](https://git-scm.com/book/en/v2).

 In the docs you will find examples of how to use Git, explanations of the different commands, and tips for working with Git.

+## Keeping Your Commits Atomic

+When you are working on a feature or a bug fix, it is important to keep your commits atomic.
+This means that each commit should represent a single change to the codebase.
+This makes it easier to track changes, revert to previous stages, and collaborate with other developers.